burnoil/BlackHoleDiskCleaner/README.md

 ### `-SkipDiskCleanup`
-Skips running the Windows Disk Cleanup utility (CleanMgr.exe)
+Skips running the Windows Disk Cleanup utility (CleanMgr.exe) Will also be skipped if running in silent mode (-Silent)

 ### `-SkipDISM`
 Skips running DISM to clean old service pack files